fbauchinger/correlation.network.keystones_workflow/README.md

 log and error messages are provided in output/log/keystone.potential.wrapper_logs.txt

 Troubleshooting:
-  - if libmkl_rt.so.2 can't be found: conda install mkl
   - if "parallel fastspar" does not work: apt install parallel
   - "fastspar" command not found: activate conda environment in your terminal
+  - if libmkl_rt.so.2 can't be found: conda install mkl
+      - this seems to be an issue with conda (see also discussion here: https://github.com/davisking/dlib/issues/587) if the issues persists, try installing FastSpar from source instead